DataSF/housing-data-hub/_posts/policies/2014-07-20-inclusionary-housing.md

 120% AMI| $81,550| $93,250| $104,900| $116,500

 </aside>

+The BMR units are allocated through a lottery process.
+All individuals and households can enter the lottery.
+However, applicants must meet income requirements and certain conditions determine preferences in the lottery ranking process.

 In its current form, this program emphasizes the “Affordable Housing Fee.”
 Developers may apply for an alternative to the fee.
 Below is a brief summary of each option.